 Samantha Howse is Canstar Blue’s Consumer Research Specialist, coordinating the consumer research program behind our customer satisfaction awards across Canstar and Canstar Blue in Australia and New Zealand.
 Sam has earned a Bachelor of Business (Marketing) from Griffith University and, with seven years in market research and 2 years in marketing, she is experienced in survey design, implementation and analysis, coupled with an understanding of marketing principles and best practice.

 Here are the past winners from Canstar Blue’s rangehood ratings:

 While they’re more commonly used in winter, the air-conditioning can also take its toll on your skin and immune system in summer.
 Follow our guide to find the right humidifier for you.– Read more

 What oven temperature should you use to cook fish?
 Or cupcakes?
 We run through the ideal cooking temperatures for various food types.– Read more

-Appliances - June 12th
+Appliances - May 16th

 Getting all of your cooking done with one oven can be a challenge.
 Could a double oven halve your cooking woes?
 Find out more at Canstar Blue.– Read more

 ^By clicking on a shop online, compare now, buy online, more details, go to site or check latest prices button, you may leave Canstar Blue and be taken to a referral partner to compare.
 Canstar Blue may be paid for this referral.
 You agree that Canstar Blue’s terms and conditions apply to this referral.
 If you click on a brand that is not a referral partner, you will be taken to a brand page on Canstar Blue.